-Looking to the future, McEntee hints at HFG’s ever-expanding international footprint as a truly global entity.
+Looking to the future, McEntee hints at Hilton Foods Group’s ever-expanding international footprint as a truly global entity.

 “We’re excited about further geographical expansion.
 We are proud and privileged that we are in conversation, and we are looking to Southeast Asia as potentially the next location for our brand in the APAC region.”

-Aside from this, HFG will continue to have their hands full with the successful launch and implementation of the New Zealand food park, delivering the brand into an exciting new market.
+Aside from this, Hilton Foods Group will continue to have their hands full with the successful launch and implementation of the New Zealand food park, delivering the brand into an exciting new market.